w3c/wai-mobile/content/index.md

 General information is available in [[Participating in WAI]](/about/participating/).

 Most of WAI's work related to mobile accessibility is through the [Mobile Accessibility Task Force](https://www.w3.org/WAI/GL/mobile-a11y-tf/).
-If you would like to be more involved in WAI's work on mobile accessibility, please send an e-mail with information about your interests and time availability to the Task Force facilitators [Kim Patch and Kathy Wahlbin](mailto:kathy@interactiveaccessibility.com,Kim@redstartsystems.com?cc=wai@w3.org,ran@w3.org&subject=Mobile%20Accessibility%20Task%20Force%20Enquiry) with CC to WAI Staff (wai@w3.org).
+If you would like to be more involved in WAI's work on mobile accessibility, please send an e-mail with information about your interests and time availability to the Task Force facilitator [Jan Jaap de Groot](mailto:janjaap@abra.nl?cc=wai@w3.org,ran@w3.org,kevin@w3.org&subject=Mobile%20Accessibility%20Task%20Force%20Enquiry) with CC to WAI Staff (wai@w3.org).

 ## About W3C and WAI {#about}